What Makes A Good Flash Fiction Piece?

 - One or two descriptive words for character e.g. nervous typist, sarcastic officer, disillusion magician

 - One or two descriptive words for setting, e.g. windy sidewalk = city, snowy incline or anything from hill to Everest or ski resort.
-Sweltering heat = anything from the beach to desert and so on.
+Sweltering heat = anything from the beach to the desert and so on.
 Let the reader use their imagination to interpret your word picture.
 Hint, don’t spell it out to save words.

 The key is to use strong, actionable single words to knit a body of descriptive and action passages together to evoke emotion, forward action, plus intriguing and interesting conclusions.